 Medications and Exposure to Toxins

 Some medications are also known to sometimes cause nerve pain and damage.
-For example, chemotherapies used for the treatment of cancer and some drugs used to treat HIV have the potential to damage the nerves.
+For example, chemotherapies used for the nerve injury treatment of cancer and some drugs used to treat HIV have the potential to damage the nerves.
 Furthermore, the ingestion of toxic substances, like mercury, arsenic, or lead can damage your nerves.

 There are a number of ways cancer can damage your nerves and lead to nerve pain.
 For example, certain cancers can cause nutritional deficiencies, like vitamin B12 deficiency.
 Additionally, cancerous masses can cause nerve pain by pushing against nerves.
 Moreover, nerves can be crushed by cancerous masses depending on their size.